BastiTee/selekta/README.md

 *Tasks*

- - [ ] Only create a thumbnail when it makes sense, e.g., only images over 5 MB
+ - [ ] Make thumbnail creation smarter, i.e., generate thumbnails where it makes sense (e.g., only images over 5 MB, only next/prev 10 images for current position etc.)
  - [ ] Skip over loading a big image when user used next/prev key to skip the image
- - [ ] Read/write orientation from/to file, so that on startup cache is recreated.

 *Bugs*